 When a supplier decides to apply for interim measures in a summary procedure, he can start proceedings at any time in the course of the tendering procedure until the conclusion by the public body of a binding contract.
 The public body’s decision to conclude such a binding contract is to be preceded by a so-called award decision.
 In matters of public procurement falling within the scope of the EU public procurement Directives, the public body is required to suspend the conclusion of a binding contract for a period of 20 days after this award decision.
 If the supplier starts proceedings before the expiration of this 20 days period, this will bar the public body from concluding a binding contract.
 In the event that the 20 days period has expired, the supplier may still apply for interim measures in a summary procedure if the public body did not conclude a binding contract yet.
 However, the public body can exclude this possibility for the supplier by inserting a provision in the tender documents to that effect.

 If the court rules in favour of the public body, the latter may continue the tendering procedure and conclude a binding contract.
 The supplier may subsequently appeal against the ruling of the court, but this will not suspend that ruling.
 The corollary of this is that whenever the supplier wants to prevent the public body from carrying out the contract that was concluded after the ruling of the court of first instance, he will have to request the court of appeal to order a suspension of that contract.
-Practice shows that the courts of appeal in the Netherlands are very reluctant in allowing such requests.
+The Dutch Supreme Court has recently decided that an appeal court may only order suspension of the execution of the contract in the cases mentioned by Article 2 quinquies (1) Directive 2007/66/EC.

 6.3 Extra-judicial protection: the Public Procurement Ombudsman